Arbab529/react-hook-form/Readme.md

 In order to use custom validations.
 You have to use `validate` object and then you can pass on the key value pairs to that.

-> Example: Check If user will enter domain.com it will show an error message that `This domain is blacklisted`
+> Example: Check If user has entered domain.com then it will show an error message that `This domain is blacklisted`

 `key:` blackListDomain